ShaneBrumback/threejs-examples-water-shader-effects/README.md

 # Threejs Examples - Water Shader Effects

-This repository contains examples of animating 3D objects and using fragment shaders with Three.js.
+This repository contains examples of water shader effects with Three.js.
 These examples showcase the capabilities of Three.js and demonstrate how to create engaging and interactive 3D graphics on the web.

 ## Table of Contents
 - [Examples](#examples)